ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why we treat success as personal virtue
+   - Exploring the hidden systems behind every success story
    - Finding the satirical angle
    - Making it relatable and timeless